cocos/cocos-docs/en/shader/effect-buildin-pbr.md

 At 1, it indicates that the material has an absolute rough surface with 0% reflectivity.

-Roughness can be assigned with a constant value via the `Roughness` parameter in the material inspector, or with the **G (Green) channel** of or with an RGBA texture map in sRGB color space.
+Roughness can be assigned with a constant value via the `Roughness` parameter in the material inspector, or with the **G (Green) channel** of an RGBA texture map in sRGB color space.
 This map can be assigned to the shader in the following ways:

 - Enable `USE PBR MAP`, assign the map to parameter `PbrMap`.
 - Enable `USE METALLIC ROUGHNESS MAP`, assign the map to parameter `MetallicRoughnessMap`.